-Powdered comfrey fertilizer can be used in late winter/early spring garden before comfrey plants have woken up and produced leaves.
+Powdered comfrey fertilizer can be used in the late winter/early spring garden before comfrey plants have woken up and produced leaves.
 The powder also decomposes more readily than fresh leaves, which is better for the spring garden.

 4: Condition Soil on Future Perennial Garden Sites

-Over time, its decomposing leaves and roots fertilize the soil.
+Over time, its decomposing leaves and roots enrich and condition the soil.
 This dual action of decomposing leaves and roots can help improve marginal land.

 If you have an area with compacted soil where you plan to grow edible perennials in the future (such as a food forest), plant the area with soil-busters like comfrey to break up the hardpan and loosen and condition the soil in preparation.

-Since comfrey prefers rich soil, give it a head start in poor soil by adding a shovel of manure or compost.
+Since comfrey prefers rich soil, give it a head start in poor soil by adding a shovel of compost.

 5: Boost Seedlings When Transplanting

 Young perennials (fruit trees, berry bushes, asparagus, herbs, etc.) and fruiting vegetable seedlings (tomatoes, peppers, cucumbers, squash, etc.) will enjoy a nutritional jumpstart from comfrey.

 At the time of planting, bury a few comfrey leaves underneath each planting spot.
 As the comfrey leaves decompose, they will provide essential nutrients and help the young plants grow strong and free of pest and disease.

 6: Comfrey Tea Fertilizer